 I hereby certify that the sum of $ was expended under The Noxious Weeds Act on the following lands:

-39(1) The minister may appoint a board, to be known as "The Weed Control Advisory Board", to advise him on all matters relating to the control and destruction of noxious weeds and on the ways and means of achieving the objectives of the Act.
+The minister may appoint a board, to be known as "The Weed Control Advisory Board", to advise the minister on all matters relating to the control and destruction of noxious weeds and on the ways and means of achieving the objectives of the Act.

-39(2) A member of The Weed Control Advisory Board may be repaid any travelling or out-of-pocket expenses incurred by him in discharging his duties as a member thereof as may be approved by the Minister of Finance.
+A member of The Weed Control Advisory Board may be repaid any travelling or out-of-pocket expenses incurred by the member in performing his or her duties as an advisory board member as may be approved by the Minister of Finance.

-41 Moneys required to be expended for the purpose of this Act shall be paid out of the Consolidated Fund, with moneys authorized by an Act of the Legislature to be paid and applied for such purposes.
+Money required to be expended for the purpose of this Act shall be paid out of the Consolidated Fund with money authorized by an Act of the Legislature to be paid and applied for such purposes.

 SCHEDULE OF NOXIOUS WEEDS